OpenSenseAction/TrainingSchoolMergingApplication/nowcasting-session/exercises/exercise_04_deterministic_nowcasting.md

 In this exercise you will construct your first nowcast using the data of the OpenSense training school, including radar and opportunistic datasets.

 ## Import data and perform the pre-processing steps

-The starting point of this exercise are the processing steps you have taken in the previous exercices.
+The starting point of this exercise are the processing steps you have taken in the previous exercises.
 Hence, make sure to load the training school data and do the pre-processing steps (transformations, derivation of advection fields, etc.).
 After these pre-processing steps, we are ready to construct our first nowcast.

 ## Deterministic nowcasts
 In the deterministic nowcasting part, we will use the loaded data to create a precipitation nowcast and calculate different verification metrics to assess the skill of the nowcast compared to observations.